Buffalo Philharmonic Orchestra

 Kleinhans Music Hall painted by JoAnn Falletta

 Since stepping up to the podium as Music Director of the Buffalo Philharmonic Orchestra in the fall of 1999, Maestro Falletta has been credited with bringing the Philharmonic to a new level of national and international prominence.
-With subscription numbers steadily increasing, she has led the orchestra in numerous concerts broadcast on NPR’s Performance Today and SymphonyCast, and by the European Broadcasting Union, as well as a nation-wide broadcast on PBS television.
-In 2004, the BPO received the ASCAP/ASOL award for Adventurous Programming.
+During her tenure, the Orchestra’s budget has grown by 25 percent and subscriptions have reached record levels.
+For the 2016-17 season, the BPO broke records in ticket sales, subscriptions and fundraising, helping the organization achieve another balanced budget, the 12th in the past 13 years.